We can't wait to celebrate with you!

 The graduate entrance is located at Gate A. Graduates must be at check-in area by 8:30 a.m.
 Graduates should arrive robed, and if applicable, wear your stole(s).
 Graduates should hold on to their name pronunciation card that will be given to them at check-in.
 The card will be given to the Grand Marshals during diploma distribution.
 Staff will be available to assist with robing.

 All belongings will need to remain with the graduate at all times.
 Graduates will not return to the check-in area after the event.
 It is suggested that personal belongings are left with your family members.
 Any items left behind will be turned in to the Rose Bowl lost and found.

 Beginning at 9:30 a.m., the student processional line formation will be organized by staff members.
 The graduate line is organized alphabetically by degree program to help your family and friends know when you will be receiving your diploma for photographic and videotaping opportunities.
 At 10:00 a.m., the faculty processional line will walk into the stadium field first, followed by the grand marshals and the graduates.
 Staff members will be located on the field to direct grads where to sit.

 Parking is available in Lot K. There is no fee for parking.
 Make sure to allow time for parking and getting to the gate entrance.
 A shuttle cart will be available for disabled guests requiring assistance from the parking lot to the gate entrance.
 Tailgating and congregating in the parking lot is not permitted.

 All guests must leave immediately after the ceremony.
 Vehicles left in the parking lot longer than 30 minutes after the conclusion of the event will be towed at the owner’s expense.

 Guest entrance is located at Gate F. The entrance will open at 9:00 a.m.

 Seating for Disabled Guests

 Reserved seating will be available for disabled guests.
 Disabled guests seating is fully ramped and located close to the tunnel entrance/exit.
 Ushers will be available to assist with disabled seating.

-- Flowers for the graduates are permitted but all other gifts are not allowed in the venue.
+- Flowers for the graduates are permitted, but no other gifts are allowed in the venue.